 Over 70% of consumers in electronics, automotive, building, packaging, and furniture, among other niches, are willing to pay more for products from companies focused on ESG sustainability.
-Furthermore, putting additional focus on UN Sustainable Development Goals (SDGs) can unlock up to USD 12 trillion every year on the global level.
+Furthermore, putting additional focus on Sustainable Development Goals (SDGs) can unlock up to USD 12 trillion every year on the global level.
 These are mind-boggling numbers that show ESG sustainability or sustainable operations come with huge potential for companies, but getting it right is never easy for many companies.

 The secret to high-quality sustainability reporting is going tech.
 With ESG tech, your company is able to adhere to standards outlined in different frameworks and report to multiple entities.
 We have to agree that it comes at a cost, and this might be a concern for you, but the benefits in the long-term make the expenses almost insignificant.
 Keep reading to learn how to apply ESG tech to achieve sustainability goals for your business.

 ESG sustainability reporting is a relatively new term because it is only recently that more parties have started adopting it.
 In the recent COP26 UN Climate Change Conference in Scotland, one of the major recommendations was to strengthen ESG sustainability reporting.
 Now, it is only a matter of time before every country makes ESG sustainability reporting mandatory, and this trend has already started.

 The EU has already passed Taxonomy Regulations in 2020, the UK is calling all companies to start reporting their ESG impacts using the TCFD framework by 2025, and stock markets like NYSE and HKEX require sustainability reports for listed companies.
 Other states, including Singapore, Australia, New Zealand, Japan, Brazil, and India are all in the race to strengthen their green policies, and you do not want to be slapped with penalties for non-compliance.